Obstetric Anesthesia Clinical Fellowship Program

 British Columbia Women’s Hospital

-Thank you for your interest in our fellowship program at BC Women’s Hospital.
+Thank you for your interest in our obstetric anesthesia fellowship program at BC Women’s Hospital.
 We are a tertiary referral centre for obstetrics for the Province of British Columbia.
-We have an annual delivery rate of approximately 8000, with a Cesarean section rate of 32%.
+We have an annual delivery rate of approximately 8000, with a cesarean delivery rate of 32%.
 We offer anesthesia and analgesia services primarily for obstetric patients; we perform elective ambulatory gynecologic surgery on weekdays.
 We also provide a high-risk antenatal anesthesia consultation service for outpatients with complex medical problems.

 Our fellowship program has a long (>30 years) history of excellence.
 We accept up to 3 fellows each year.
 Fellows will have ample opportunity to hone their clinical skills during their year as well as learn the many challenges of clinical research.
 Upon completion of fellowship training, the individual will be well prepared to assume the mantle of a consultant obstetric anesthesiologist.